HarshitSri-Analog/CMOS-Inverter-Characterization/README.md

 | :---: |
 | Fig 4: Switching Threshold parametric Analysis |

+***Explaination**: We design the switching threshold of a CMOS inverter to be at **Vdd/2** (here, 900mV) because it ensures the inverter operates symmetrically, making it equally responsive to both high (logic 1) and low (logic 0) inputs.
+This symmetry maximizes noise margins, so the circuit can tolerate input variations or noise without errors.
+It also ensures both the PMOS and NMOS transistors share the load efficiently, leading to balanced and reliable operation.
+In essence, a Vdd/2 threshold keeps the inverter **robust and predictable**, which is exactly what we need in any practical design.*

 ### Noise Margin
 - **Definition:** Noise margin quantifies the tolerance of a digital circuit to noise, ensuring proper logic level interpretation.
 It is defined as the difference between the logic levels that the inverter can reliably output and the levels it can correctly interpret as input.
 - **Key Parameters:**